hrabhijith/shacl-playground/README.md

 Change the value of "strength" property in "jsonld_data" variable inside "rdf.py" file to above 1.0 (eg, 1.1).
 And then, run the rdf.py.
 An error with details must be shown.

+The above test must fail as the shape defined in "shacl.ttl" file specifies that the filter strength must be in 0.0 to 1.0 range.